 UN INT Intro Text w/ Responsive Image - *Important Note* You must UNLINK this shared library component before making page-specific customizations.

-The global retailer sells angora in its U.S. and Canadian stores—including T.J.Maxx, HomeGoods, Marshalls, Sierra Trading Post, Winners, and HomeSense—even though it knows that every three months, angora rabbits are dragged out of tiny, filthy cages and their fur is violently ripped out as they scream in pain.
+The TJX Companies, Inc., claims to "deliver great value to [its] customers through the combination of brand, fashion, price and quality."
+It seems to have forgotten about ethics.
+The global retailer sells angora in its U.S. and Canadian stores—including T.J.Maxx, HomeGoods, Sierra Trading Post, and Winners—even though it knows that every three months on angora farms, rabbits are dragged out of cramped, filthy cages and their fur is violently ripped out as they scream in pain.

 Rabbits whose fur is shorn off don't fare any better: